-For cutting the dead or thicker branch, consider using anvil pruner.
+For cutting the dead or thicker branch, consider using an anvil pruner.

-Taller Bushes or branches: For taller bushes and branches especially around the garden boundary, you need a higher cutting length to maintain the privacy inside.
-For that, you may choose Lopping shears which allows you to cut and shape the bushes at a far greater height.
+Taller Bushes or branches: For taller bushes and branches especially around the garden boundary, you need a higher cutting length to maintain privacy inside.
+For that, you may choose Lopping shears which allow you to cut and shape the bushes at a far greater height.